YidaZ/EC500_Heart_Health/README.md

 ####Patients: Prediagnose

  This part is included in the Data-analysis.
 Except for their heart situation patients want to get , our website also provide a short quiz which gives feedback about your hypertention risk and blood sugar risk based on the data model we built.
- In this part, there are just one simple instruction to follow, filling in the form and waiting for the diagnose result.
+ In this part, there are just one simple instruction to follow, sign up and log in as a patient, fill in the form, then you will get the diagnose result.
 Simple and convenient to use.

 ####Doctor: Heart health analysis